 We are delighted to announce that the University will provide support for quarantine costs of up to £1,750 for students resident in countries on the UKVI red list.
 This package of financial support is available for both new and continuing students joining us for the 2021-22 academic year.
 Visit: Hardship funding

-The latest United Nations IPCC report is the most sobering assessment ever on the climate crisis.
+The recent United Nations IPCC reports are the most sobering assessments ever on the climate crisis.

-We are among the world's leading researchers who made vital contributions to the report.
-And we're keen to highlight some of our the significant insights with you.
+We are among the world's leading researchers who made vital contributions to the reports.
+And we're keen to highlight some of the significant insights with you.